sirmammingtonham/alphastone/README.md

 3. https://hearthstone.gamepedia.com/Hearthstone_Wiki

 ## Experiments
-Currently training but only using classic card set ~294 cards, will update after a few days along with model
+Currently training but only using basic card set (~150 cards) and priest vs rogue.
+Will update after a few days

 ## A work in progress
 This is my first large python project and is written by a high school student.
 I don't have formal coding experience so all help and critique is appreciated!